 It's hard to find a better-curated food catalog than Zingerman's.
 They are righteous folks, they know seriously delicious food when they come across it, and they sell it at a fair price.
 Nothing in the catalog is cheap, but then again, good food rarely is.
-So whether you order cheese or olive oil or bread from Zingerman's, you can be confident you're going to be very happy when it arrives at your house.

 Leave it to Murray's Cheese Shop owner Rob Kaufelt to come up with a cheese that is both global and local at the same time.
 Kaufelt's crew discovered cheesemaker Walter Rass's extraordinary Annelies cheese in a small village in Switzerland.
 Kaufelt has wheels of the stuff shipped to his New York shop, where he ages them for nine months in the Murray's cheese cave before selling them to the public.
 The result is a nutty, caramelly, toasty cheese that needs no cracker for completion.

-Louie Mueller's beef ribs are so good, I feel comfortable comparing them to Aaron Franklin's brisket.
+Louie Mueller's beef ribs are so good, we feel comfortable comparing them to Aaron Franklin's brisket.
 These gargantuan specimens of flesh and bone give new meaning to fall-off-the-bone-tender, and they have such a concentrated beefy flavor, you'll think you're eating beef confit (which, in a way, you are).
 How big are they?
 One rib feeds two people, easily.